 Like them or loathe them (and let’s face it, most of us find them intimidating), job interviews are still one of the most effective ways of assessing applicants.
 The more we learn about human psychology and social science, the more important it becomes to ensure that any interview process is up to date, effective, and inclusive.

 It’s also important to recognise that a one size fits all approach to interviewing won’t always work.
 In fact, what we consider as traditional interviews might even be counterproductive in some cases (our interview with Owiwi’s Athina Dova discusses this in relation to interviewing introverts).
+It is, therefore, crucial to base any interview template around your existing hiring strategy (such as the one we suggest in the JobLookup Ultimate Hiring Guide), and try to personalise the experience as much as possible.

 Does this mean you should tailor every interview to each candidate then?
 Not necessarily, but it does mean the interview process should be flexible, and designed around the kind of candidates you want for the role.